Hk-V1/Real-time-Chat-Application/README.md

 ## LLaMA AI Integration

-The LLaMA model runs as a service and is connected to the backend via HTTP/gRPC.
+The LLaMA model runs as a service and is connected to the backend via HTTP.
 It handles:
 - Smart replies
 - Help commands
 - AI chat suggestions in group or 1:1 chats

-Make sure to configure model loading parameters and GPU availability if running locally.

 ---